MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ## Entra ID error response handling

-Services in Microsoft Azure platform use a correlationId to correlate calls across various internal and external systems.
-It serves as a common identifier of the whole operation (or flow) potentially involving multiple HTTP calls.
+Microsoft Azure services use a correlationId to correlate calls across various internal and external systems.
+It serves as a common identifier of the whole operation or flow that potentially involves multiple HTTP calls.
 When an error occurs during any of the operations, the response contains a field named Correlation Id.

 When you reach out to Microsoft support or a similar service, provide the value of this CorrelationId as it helps to access the telemetry and logs faster.